trackit/aws-workflow-live-streaming/README.md

 # AWS Workflow Live Streaming Terraform module

-A Terraform module which set a workflow in order to live stream content and archive this content into a S3 bucket.
+AWS MediaLive is an AWS serverless service used to create livestreaming videos without the complexity of building and operating broadcast-grade video processing infrastructure.
+This terraform module is used to manage mutliple livestreams easily by providing an API.

-This module can also be used with AWS Cloudfront.
-An AWS Cloudfront distribution can handle multiple livestreams simultaneously.
+This module can be used with AWS CloudFront.

 ![Infrastructure](.documentation/livestream.png)